Skip Navigation

 Investment Considerations

-The fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
+The Fund is subject to the same risks as the underlying bonds in the portfolio such as credit, prepayment, call and interest rate risk.
 As interest rates rise the value of bond prices will decline.
-The fund may invest in more aggressive investments such as foreign securities which may expose the fund to currency and exchange rate fluctuations; derivatives (futures and swaps); mortgage backed securities sensitive to interest rates and high yield debt (also known as junk bonds), all of which may cause greater volatility and less liquidity.
+The Fund may invest in more aggressive investments such as foreign securities which may expose the Fund to currency and exchange rate fluctuations; derivatives (futures and swaps); mortgage-backed securities sensitive to interest rates and high yield debt (also known as junk bonds), all of which may cause greater volatility and less liquidity.
 Derivatives may be more sensitive to changes in market conditions and may amplify risks.

 Fund Facts